 - A wide-angle lens

 - Solid stabilization

 You’ll find that most cameras have some of these, but maybe not all, or not the ones that are most important to you.
 We’ve put together a comprehensive guide to the best vlogging cameras available today where we look at our top suggestions as well as why you need certain features if you want further details.

 Best video editing software for vlogging (the professional/popular standards)

-After you’ve shot your raw video, you usually need to then put it all together, edit out the parts you aren’t keeping, clean it up, and get it ready for upload.
-For that, you need some video editing software.
+After you’ve shot your video, you usually need to then put everything together, edit out the parts you aren’t keeping, clean it up, and get it ready for upload.
+For that, you need some editing software.